 Once you arrive in the Cherry Capital of the World, you’ll have a hard time deciding what to do next.
 You can explore the thriving downtown area, which has local shops, flavorful restaurants, and lively breweries.
 Or, enjoy the downtown beaches that include state-of-the-art restrooms and concessions stands.

 You can take a ride on the Tall Ship Manitou and enjoy the Grand Traverse Bay for yourself.
 Or, you can simply sip a coffee as you overlook the marina and the boats passing by.

 With boutique hotels and vacation rentals available in Traverse City, you can seize the opportunity to sit back, relax, and stay a while in this vibrant town.
-There’s simply tons of things to do in Traverse City, including the Old Mission Peninsula wine tour!
+There are simply tons of things to do in Traverse City, including the Old Mission Peninsula wine tour!

 Explore More of Michigan on a Scenic Drive

-Whether you’re leaf peeping in October or hoping to enjoy flavorful wine on a cool summer day, you’ll find that the M22 Michigan scenic drive unlocks the best that Michigan offers.
-With coastal views, this route ensures that Northern Michigan journey is just as good as the destination that you choose.
+Whether you’re leaf-peeping in October or hoping to enjoy flavorful wine on a cool summer day, you’ll find that the M22 Michigan scenic drive unlocks the best that Michigan offers.
+With coastal views, this route ensures the Northern Michigan journey is just as good as the destination that you choose.

 However, M-22 isn’t the only scenic route in Michigan.
 The fall colors drives in Michigan are fantastic to explore any time of year.
 Or, you can experience the cold season in a new way on one of several Michigan winter scenic drives.